rizinorg/book/src/README.md

 # Introduction

-This book is a book about [Rizin](https://rizin.re) reverse engineering framework and it's originally based on the [radare2 book](https://github.com/radareorg/radare2book)
+This is a book about [Rizin](https://rizin.re) reverse engineering framework and it's originally based on the [radare2 book](https://github.com/radareorg/radare2book)

 Check the Github site to add new contents or fix typos: